Knee Dislocation Surgery & Treatment in San Antonio

 Knee vs. Patellar Dislocations: Key Differences

 When discussing knee health, distinguishing between knee dislocations and patellar dislocations is crucial, as they affect different parts of the knee and vary in severity.
 Patellar dislocations involve the kneecap slipping out of its position, often due to sports injuries or sudden twists.
 These are less severe and can be managed with therapy, immobilization, or sometimes surgery.
-Knee dislocations, however, entail a more serious scenario where the knee joint itself (femur and tibia) becomes misaligned.
+A dislocated knee, however, entails a more serious scenario where the knee joint itself (femur and tibia) becomes misaligned.
 This emergency requires immediate care to prevent complications, possibly including surgery and a longer rehab process.
+In some severe cases, untreated knee dislocations can lead to compartment syndrome, a seriosu condition caused by increased pressure in the leg muscles that can threaten circulation and tissue health.

 • Severe pain in the knee area